remult/remult/misc/public-api.md

       }
   >
 }
-//[ ] Remult from ./index.js is not exported
+//[ ] DataProvider from ./index.js is not exported
 //[ ] EntityMetadata from ./index.js is not exported
 //[ ] EntityDataProvider from ./index.js is not exported
-//[ ] DataProvider from ./index.js is not exported
 //[ ] RepositoryOverloads from ./src/remult3/RepositoryImplementation.js is not exported
 //[ ] EntityFilter from ./index.js is not exported
 ```